CarlDownsOracle/oci-auditing/README.md

-            instances    = lists instances created for all the OCI services supported events       = list & analyse Audit Events, alerts for all create/modify/terminate events networks     = list & analyse VCN and all of it's sub-components, audits CIDR, Protocols [planned to include all other network components in next release] all          = all these audits
+            instances    = lists instances created for all the OCI services supported events       = list & analyse Audit Events, alerts for all create/modify/terminate events networks     = list & analyse VCN and all of it's sub-components, audits CIDR, Protocols cloudGuard   = lists all Cloud Guard findings, with graphs and colorings as per Severity cloudAdvisor = lists all Cloud Advisor Recommendations, with estimated savings all          = all these audits
 			[select only required audits, to save big run-times.
-Using optimization options in configurations can save run-times.]
+Also use optimization options in configurations.]
             *Mandatory argument

     Arg 3 : Options available as of now: sendMail